designer2k2/EMUcanT4/README.md

 ## Hardware

 The Teensy 4.0 has a CAN Bus inside, CAN1 on pin 22 and 23 is used.
+For Teensy 3 CAN0 is used.

 Teensy 3.5 and 3.6 are also supported.